The House of God: Context and impact

 The book takes place during the Watergate scandal, and follows such events as the resignation of Spiro T. Agnew and Richard Nixon.

 A 2019 short essay by Shem and an accompanying online documentary document the origins of the book and the characters upon which it is based.
-The story is autobiographical, as the BMS is a thinly veiled Harvard Medical School (commonly called HMS), and The House of God represents the Beth Israel Hospital, now a part of Beth Israel Deaconess Medical Center, one of the HMS-affiliated hospitals in Boston, Massachusetts; "Man's Best Hospital" (MBH) represents Massachusetts General Hospital (MGH).
+The story is semiautobiographical, as the BMS is a thinly veiled Harvard Medical School (commonly called HMS), and The House of God represents the Beth Israel Hospital, now a part of Beth Israel Deaconess Medical Center, one of the HMS-affiliated hospitals in Boston, Massachusetts; "Man's Best Hospital" (MBH) represents Massachusetts General Hospital (MGH).

 According to the author, many older physicians were offended by the work.

 Many of the terms defined in the book (see glossary) have since become widely known and used in medical culture.

-It has been argued that The House of God was revolutionary in that it brought to light paradoxical issues of care in modern medicine.
+The journal Academic Medicine argued The House of God was revolutionary in that it brought to light paradoxical issues of care in modern medicine.
 Patients (in the book under Putzel) who were not acutely ill could nevertheless be admitted to the hospital and undergo multiple invasive procedures, creating a revenue stream for the hospital but exposing the patient to risk and discomfort, and demoralizing the residents.
 Reimbursement rules have been changed to prohibit this practice under value-based purchasing (see Pay for performance (healthcare)).
 JAMA (the Journal of the American Medical Association) has a distinct collection of hundreds of articles titled "Less Is More" that discuss multiple areas of medicine where standard interventions seem to hurt patients.
-The Fat Man's last law, "The delivery of good medical care is to do as much nothing as possible," is supported.
-Others propose that the book was the impetus for limiting medical resident work hours.
+Furthermore, a 2011 essay proposes that the book was an impetus for limiting medical resident work hours.